rbisdorff/Digraph3/docSphinx/tutorial.rst

    Ordering the 9-tiles sorting by average rating limits

-In :numref:`nineTilingOrdering` we may indeed notice that the Universities *Augsburg*, *Saarbrücken* and *Tübingen* show the same average limit of 0.615, yet the rated high 9-tile limit for *Augsburg* is higher (0.78) than the one of both the other Universities (0.67).
+In :numref:`nineTilingOrdering` we may notice, for instance, that the Universities *Augsburg*, *Saarbrücken* and *Tübingen* show the same average rating of 0.615, yet the rated high 9-tile limit for *Augsburg* is higher (0.78) than the one of both the other Universities (0.67).

-The preordered 9-tiles sorting result may eventually be illustrated with a corresponding graphviz drawing.
+The eventual preordered 9-tiles sorting result may be furthermore illustrated with a graphviz drawing of the corresponding :code:`QuantilesSorting` digraph instance *qs*.

    >>> qs.exportGraphViz('nineTilingDrawing',graphSize='12,12')
     *---- exporting a dot file for GraphViz tools ---------*